-The holiday season is in full-swing and the onset of 2020 is officially looming (TL;DR: The air is thick with expectation).
-This time of year dating app sign-ups surge and new gym memberships are a dime a dozen—but rather than helpful, the term "resolution" has become this cliché with an almost comical connotation.
+The holiday season is in full-swing and the onset of 2021 is officially looming (TL;DR: The air is thick with expectation).
+This is usually the time dating app sign-ups surge and new gym memberships are a dime a dozen—but, alas, this year is different.
+And rather than helpful, the term "resolution" has become this cliché with an almost comical connotation.
 So we're not going to resolve to change who we are this year.
-Instead, we're going to reclaim something we seem to have lost during the emotional, political, and cultural turmoil that defined 2019.
+Instead, we're going to reclaim something we seem to have lost during the pandemic, along with the emotional, political, and cultural turmoil that defined 2020.
 We're going to give our progress the respect it deserves without the fear of failure taking up space in our consciousness.

 Hallie Gould, senior editor

 "It's a hard ask, to 'reclaim yourself,' I think because we're constantly shifting and changing as time passes.
-In retrospect, 2019 was a really monumental year in my life—I turned 30, I got my own place, and I spent intentional time understanding the adult I want to be moving forward.
-I feel different; changed.
 Every other year, January would bring about feelings of inadequacy and pangs of guilt for a myriad of reasons.
 I wasn't as healthy or happy as my previous resolution would have prescribed.
 I wasn't stable.
 I wasn't in love.
 But holding those vague intensions as barometers for success is a detrimental goal (and a predictable one at that).
-I've learned to take better care of myself.
+I've learned to take better care of myself, especially in the wake of the pandemic.
 We so often use our bodies as a vessel—to get drunk, to look stylish, provide comfort through food consumption—that I think we also forget to treat it with a little respect too.
-I've made massive changes in my choices as it relates to my health, both mental and physical.
+I've made massive changes in my choices as it relates to my health, both mental and physical this year.
 So, what's next?

 "'Reclaim' is such a proactive word to me—you're not staking claim on something new, or reinventing yourself—it's already within you, and you just need to bring it to the forefront.
 That's such a powerful concept.
 With that in mind, I'm planning to practice gratitude every day.
-Each day I want to write down one (or more) things I'm grateful for in my life—because there are a lot, and it's easy to forget when you're swept up in the little things (and when you live in a frenetic, fast-paced city like New York).
+Each day I want to write down one (or more) things I'm grateful for in my life—because there are a lot, and it's easy to forget when you're swept up in the little things or the world feels so uncertain.
 There's so much in my life to be grateful for—my family, friends, boyfriend, job, and health, just to name a few—and I firmly believe that taking a moment to appreciate each and every one of these things will only attract more positivity."

 Lindsey Metrus, senior editor